 The Orange Urban County plans to utilize CDBG and HOME funds to support a number of authorized housing activities, including various residential rehabilitation programs and an affordable housing development program.
-HOME funds may be allocated to assist in the development of up to 20 affordable rental units for homeless and tenant based rental assistance.
+HOME funds may be allocated to assist in the development of affordable rental units for households experiencing homelessness and tenant based rental assistance.
+Although HOME funds are committed to a number of affordable housing projects.